 In 1991, the NIH and NCI launched the ‘5 a Day for Better Health’, a nationwide nutrition and education campaign, fully aware of the data that nine daily servings of fruits and veggies was ideal.
 It’s believed nine was just too difficult for the average person accustomed to convenience and processed foods.
 Fast-forward to today, and here are the results: more than 80% of all Americans fail to eat the minimal five servings a day.
 Here’s the kicker: surveys show French fries and potato chips count.
 Quite a dramatic departure from our ancient way of eating, when unprocessed plants comprised the majority of the diet.
 Convenience food in boxes, cans, and packages now displace fresh produce.
 And we’ve reaped the results: chronic disease in the U.S. is exploding, in spite of spending more on healthcare than every industrialized country.
 In fact, USA Today reported on an international survey of adults age 65 or older in eleven industrialized countries, and found the U.S. the sickest, with 87% having a chronic medical condition, and 53% taking four or more prescription medicines!
 According to the esteemed authors of the landmark books The China Study, and Whole, the remedy for the situation is on our forks.
 Eat more plants.
 Eat less animal protein and fat.
 It’s that simple.
 In addition to the beneficial properties I’ve listed earlier, fresh fruits and veggies are the cleanest burning fuel for the body, leaving the least amount of metabolic waste and toxins.

 There’s controversy on these foods, depending on the source.
 Lectins, enzyme inhibitors, and phytates are found in these foods (and others) and can impede digestion, absorption of nutrients, and create inflammation.
 On the surface, it seems we should stay away from them.
 Many people do with varying degrees of benefit.
 However, the secret to keeping these wonderful foods in the diet without the negative aspects is soaking!
 Just soak these foods overnight (at least 8 hours or more) in a large bowl of water.
 Use enough water to cover the food by at least 2 inches or more.
 A double soaking is better if you have the time, soaking for 8 or more hours, discard the water, then repeat.
 Never use the soaking water.
 Soaking breaks down the enzyme inhibitors and lectins, which are mainly found in the skins and outer coverings.
 Now the grains, beans, or legumes are ready to be cooked.
+Another great option is cooking them in a pressure cooker, like an Instapot, which reduces the time that soaking requires.
 Still skeptical?
-Remember this one fact: Dan Buettner and his research team (National Geographic 'Blue Zone' books) found the number ONE common food among the world's longest-lived population groups is BEANS.
-For the record, most of these long-lived folks don't soak either, so the point is just get them into your diet regularly any way you can.
+Remember this one fact: Dan Buettner and his research team (National Geographic 'Blue Zone' books) found the number ONE common food among the world's healthiest and longest-lived population groups is BEANS.
+For the record, most of these long-lived folks don't soak either, so the point is just get them into your diet regularly any way you can, so long as they are cooked.
 For more information on cooking methods, read my web book, Supercharge Your Cell Vitality.
 The best sources are heirloom and organic varieties.
 These include:

 - Wild or black rice (a.k.a.
 'Forbidden Rice')